Baalkikhaal/Baalkikhaal.github.io/_posts/2020-10-05-Render-LaTeX-equations-with-MathJax.md

 ## What is MathJaX?

+- [MathJax](https://www.mathjax.org/) is a Javascript display engine to display mathematics notation on web browsers.
+- It processes mathematics given in LaTeX and MathML notation and renders them in web-based fonts that scale at high resolution without distortion.
+- MathML is the WWW consortium's standard for displaying mathematics on web browsers.
+MathJaX is a pre-processor that converts TeX and LaTeX notation into MathML.
+- MathJaX 2.0 has new features like equation numbering.

+## Enable MathJaX

+- There are two ways to enable MathJaX processing of mathematics notation.
+  - Link our webpages to an installation of MathJaX hosted on a Content Delivery Network (CDN).
+  - Link our webpages to a local installation of MathJaX

-[MathJax](https://www.mathjax.org/) is a Javascript display engine for mathematics that works in all browsers.
-To enable Add the MathJax script to the head of the html for the current site.
+- The former is a convenient option for beginners.
+Add the MathJax script to the head of the html for the current site.

 ```html
 <!DOCTYPE html>